 Standard Network Firewall vs Web Application Firewall (WAF)

 The core difference between these two is their basic functionality and appliance.
 The standard firewall only provides your internal network with the most basic traffic filtering options.
-Web Application Firewall (WAF) protects your internet properties from common vulnerabilities like cross-website online scripting (XSS) and cross-website online forgery requests (CSRF).
+Web Application Firewall (WAF) protects all your internet properties from commonly seen vulnerabilities such as cross-website online scripting (XSS) and cross-website online forgery requests (CSRF).

 It also stops Brute force login attempts, SQL Injections, DDoS/DoS attacks, and many other of the major cybersecurity types of attacks listed in the top Open Web Application Security Project (OWASP) vulnerability list.